‘Teen Mom’ Kailyn Lowry Drops New Hints About Baby Daddy No 3: Could It Be Chris Lopez?

 Lowry confirmed her pregnancy after weeks of speculation and denial.
 Her publicist then released a few more details about the situation and revealed that the father is a friend of Lowry whom she dated for a time.

-“This was Kail’s choice and she is 100% happy.
+“This was Kail’s choice and she is 100 percent happy.
 Kail can’t wait to welcome the new addition to her family this summer,” the publicist explained.

 Although it isn’t known if Lowry was referring to her third baby daddy in the interview, The Hollywood Gossip reports that the timing matches up.
 The interview was filmed back in November, which is around the same time Lowry conceived the baby.
 This definitely increases the chances that her boyfriend is the father.